fuelen/ecto_erd/README.md

 mix ecto.gen.erd
 ```

-The command above produces a file in DOT format which can be converted to an
+The command above produces a DOT file, which you can convert to an
-image using `graphviz` utility:
+image using the Graphviz utility:

 ```sh
 dot -Tpng ecto_erd.dot -o erd.png
 ```

-Configuration is possible via `.ecto_erd.exs` file.
+Configuration is possible via the `.ecto_erd.exs` file.
 The docs can be found at [https://hexdocs.pm/ecto_erd](https://hexdocs.pm/ecto_erd).
-Configuration examples and output for a couple of open-source projects can be
+Configuration examples and output for a few open-source projects can be
-found in EXAMPLES group of PAGES section.
+found in the PAGES section under EXAMPLES.

 ## Troubleshooting

-Trying to run `ecto_erd` on an umbrella project?
-Did you get this error?
+Trying to run `ecto_erd` in an umbrella project?
+You might see this error:

 ```
 $ mix ecto.gen.erd